English Major Guide

 Requirements for the Major

-Ten full-semester courses, at least two of these at the 4000-level, including the following categories (a course may be used to fulfill a maximum of two categories):
+Ten full-semester courses, at least two of these 4000-level Cornell ENGL seminars, including the following categories (a course may be used to fulfill a maximum of two categories):

-- Two courses on literatures in English of the Americas, including at least one course on American Indian or Indigenous, African American, Asian American, Pacific Islander, or Latinx literature.
+• Two courses on literatures in English of the Americas, including at least one course on American Indian or Indigenous, African American, Asian American, Pacific Islander, or Latina/o literature.

 Notes on course credits

-- All cross-listed courses qualify for the major, even if the student is not enrolled in the ENGL section.
+• Cross-listed courses qualify for the major, even if not enrolled with the ENGL subject code.

-- Courses must be 3 credits or higher to count toward the major unless otherwise noted.
+• Courses must be 3 credits or higher to qualify for the major unless otherwise noted.

-- A maximum of three non-ENGL courses 2000-level or above from other departments on subjects related to literary study, even if focused on literatures not originally in English, may be applied toward the required ten full-semester courses and the concentration with the approval of the major advisor.
-To qualify toward the other requirement categories, a course must be approved by the Director of Undergraduate Studies (DUS).
+• A maximum of three non-ENGL courses at the 2000-level or higher from other. departments on subjects related to literary study, even if focused on literatures not originally in English, may be applied toward the required ten full-semester courses and the concentration with the approval of the major advisor.
+To qualify toward the other requirement categories, a course must be approved by the DUS.

-- Transfer and study abroad courses may be applied toward the required ten full-semester courses and the other requirement categories with the approval of the DUS.
-No more than two non-Cornell courses per semester may be applied to the major.
+• Transfer and study abroad courses may be applied toward the required ten full-semester courses and the other requirement categories with the approval of the DUS.
+A maximum of two non-Cornell courses per semester may be applied to the major.

 Planning a Program of Study

-English majors are expected to discuss their overall program of study with their major advisor each semester.
-The effort of creating or discovering a coherent pattern in the courses selected is itself a valuable part of a literary education, and the department expects students to choose courses with an eye to breadth and variety as well as focus and coherence.
+English majors are expected to develop their own program of study in consultation with their major advisor, and to meet each semester to discuss enrollment and progress.
+The effort of creating or discovering a coherent pattern in the courses selected is itself a valuable part of a literary education, and the department expects students to choose courses with an eye to depth and variety as well as focus and coherence.
+Some focus on a particular historical period or literary genre, while others develop thematic interests or combine sustained work in creative writing with the study of literature.

 First-Year Writing Seminars